 - What are some stereotypes locals might have about you based on your race or ethnicity?

 While engaged in your global education experience, keep an open mind as you interact with the host culture and be prepared to be educated and to educate others in some instances.
 Seek out pre-departure support and advice from your Study Abroad Advisor, Program Manager or other support staff.

 We recommend that on site you identify a support network with whom you can safely and openly reflect upon and process your experiences, whether they are challenging or easy.
 These individuals may be peers, on-site staff, faculty, your host family, or roommates.

 - Office of Diversity and Inclusion*- Designated department at Pitt with resources, events and contacts help create and sustain a university-wide culture of diversity, equity, and inclusion.

-- Study Abroad Office - Our staff, including peer advisors, is made up of a range of identities and we are here to address your concerns and provide a safe place for you to express them and to ask questions.
+- Global Experiences Office - Our staff, including peer advisors, is made up of a range of identities and we are here to address your concerns and provide a safe place for you to express them and to ask questions.